lbke/ssr-theory/readme.md

 - server-side rendering is just normal request processing.
 We don't really care about the technology, any app with server-rendering is just a function that processes requests and outputs some results.
 If the result happens to be some HTML, CSS and JS, we call that rendering, but there is no strong difference with any other kind of API.
 - what matters are the value you will use to fill the blanks your template: the props.
+- build-time rendering, or "static" rendering, is just precomputed server-side rendering
 - the difference between build-time rendering ("static") and request-time rendering ("ssr") is mostly based on the nature of the request attributes you'll want to consider to compute the result.

-## Rendering at build time
+## Build-time rendering aka static rendering

+### Build-time rendering is precomputed request-time rendering

 At build time, there is no HTTP request happening.
+Yet, build-time rendering is still heavily based on the concept of request, as explained before: it's just precomputation of a bunch of requests.

+If you build 10 pages for 10 articles, you are precomputing 10 requests, one for each URL.
+Existing frameworks are often adopting this "URL" vision of build-time rendering.

+Yet, they could also consider other requests attributes such as cookies, that would work exactly the same.
+For instance, you could prerender a dark mode and light mode version of your interface, based on a cookie.

-However, to keep our definition consistent, we can suppose that the render function is still using a request as input, except that it is limited to parameters you can know at build-time.
+Therefore, to keep our definition consistent, we can suppose that the render function is still using a request as input, except that it is limited to parameters you can know at build-time.

-$$
-\forall req; propsGetter(req)=propsGetter(req_{build})
-$$
+### What can be built: the 3 rules of build-eligibility

-But what is this $req_{build}$ object?
-Let's define it in terms of ensemble of possible requests instead.
+Let's try to figure when build-time rendering is possible or not.
+Since build-time rendering is precomputing some renders for a set of requests, let's define the "build-eligibility" in terms of ensemble of possible requests instead.

 To be eligible for build-time rendering, our set of requests must have following properties:

-- It's a subset of the set of all possible requests, which we'll call $R$
+- It's a subset of the set of all possible requests (the requests are valid and make sense, like URL are correct URLs etc.)
 - It must be a finite set, otherwise build time would be infinite
 - Values should be known at build time and stay constant afterward

+So, build-eligibility depends a lot on the attributes you consider in the request.
+If you have 2 modes, light and dark, that works.
+10 articles on your blog, that works.
+But if you want to prerender one page per day, you'll be in trouble.

+### Formally

+Let's note $R$ the set of all possible HTTP requests in the world.

-Let's call $R_{getter}$ the set of requests that a given $propsGetter$ takes into account.
-It's equivalent to picking a few attributes that your renderer function actually uses.
+Let's note $R_{getter}$ the set of all requests that a $propsGetter$ takes as input.
+It depends on which part of the request $propsGetter$ is actually using to compute the props.

+Let's note $RB$ the set of all subsets of $R$ that are build-eligible.
+Picture it as any valid combination of attributes that can be used to compute the props, and still respect the 3 rules of build-eligibility.
+This is not useful to our reasonning but facilitates notation a lot, build-eligiblity can be written like this: $R_{getter} \subset RB$.
+So, a valid build time request is any set of attributes that belongs to any valid $R_{build}$ ensemble included in $RB$.

+For instance, if we only use attribute 1 (say, the URL), and attribute 4 (say, the cookie that sets light or dark mode):
 $$
 R_{getter} = R_{\{attr_1, attr_4\}} \iff \forall req \in R; propsGetter(req) = propsGetter({\{attr_1, attr_4\}})\\
 $$

-### The 3 static rules of build-eligibility

-We note $R$ the set of all possible requests.
 A build-eligible set of requests would have to respect those 3 conditions:

 $$
 R_{build} \subset R\\